quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets that are matched to an existing connection are discarded if the packets are inconsistent with the state of that connection.
-For example, packets are discarded if they indicate a different protocol version than that of the connection, or if the removal of packet protection is unsuccessful once the expected keys are available.
+For example, packets are discarded if they indicate a different protocol version than that of the connection or if the removal of packet protection is unsuccessful once the expected keys are available.

 Invalid packets that lack strong integrity protection, such as Initial, Retry,